DaveLuhman/wolfpackGuestbook/DOCUMENTATION.md

 #### **magtekSwiper.js**
 - Uses the `node-hid` library to detect available HID devices.
-- Exposes functions for starting and stopping the listener on a selected HID device.
+- Exposes functions for starting and stopping the listener, as well as selecting a HID device to listen to.
 - Parses swipe data to extract user identification information (name and Onecard ID).

 #### **index.html**
-- The markup used by the renderer to display the UI, including options for selecting a HID device and displaying swipe data.
+- The markup used by the renderer to display the UI, including options for selecting a HID device and displaying entry data.
 - Handles user interactions and communicates with the main process via IPC.

+#### **db.js**
+- Uses Knex (Object-Relational Mapper) to start a SQLite3 database instance, and export a connection to that instance.
+It also defines the shape of the table and creates that table if it doesn't already exist.

-#### **libnut.node**
+#### **GuestEntry.js**
-- The Node Native Module that emulates keystrokes using the Windows native input API.
-- Compliled from source by Electron when this application is packaged for release.
+- Contains the individual functions used to interact with the table **"GuestEntry"** in the database.
+The names of each function tell you all you need to know about what they do.
+  - create
+  - createAnonymousEntry
+  - findEntry
+  - getAllEntries
+  - flush

 ---
+---

 ## **3. Security Considerations**

 ### **Data Handling**
 - The application processes data from HID devices, specifically extracting user identification information such as name and Onecard ID from card swipes.
-- No data is stored permanently or transmitted over a network.
-All data is processed in-memory and displayed in the application interface or passed to the OS using a native API call.
+- Any data stored permanently is stored in cleartext locally on the SQLite database.
+No data is transmitted over any network interface.

 ### **IPC Communication**
 - IPC (Inter-Process Communication) is used to facilitate communication between the main process and the renderer process.